arnolddinkla/AC_Mods/README.md

-# Archcraft-mods
+# archcraft-mods
-Archcraft styling  mods
+archcraft styling  mods
- - basically a rehash of the Archcraft's beach style but lightened up a bit.
+ - basically a rehash of the archcraft's beach style but lightened up a lot.

    - Openbox
    - Rofi